 Heritage science is a cross-disciplinary field connecting science and the humanities.
 The conference aims to provide a platform for scientists, researchers, engineers, professionals, practitioners, entrepreneurs, and policy-makers, to engage and discuss emerging trends in the field.
 There is an ongoing dialogue over global issues, which define the research and technological applications of heritage scientists.

-The conference will showcase research through 29 podium talks and a poster session of 65, in addition to a morning of workshops and discussions.
-At the end of day 1, delegates will have the opportunity to attend a formal college dinner at St. John’s College.
-Concluding the conference will be a reception held in the Divinity School (pictured above), the University’s oldest teaching hall dating back to 1488.
+The conference showcased research through 29 podium talks and a poster session of 65, in addition to a morning of workshops and discussions.
+Delegates had the opportunity to attend a formal college dinner at St. John’s College.
+The conference was concluded with a reception held in the Divinity School (pictured above), the University’s oldest teaching hall dating back to 1488.

 - Sir Philip Campbell, Editor-in-Chief, Nature - Heritage science and the citizen